 In a large mixing bowl, combine the flour, salt, baking soda and powder, cinnamon, nutmeg, and ginger.
 Whisk to combine.

 In a separate bowl, combine the oil and brown sugar.
 Whisk to dissolve the sugar slightly.
-Add the eggs, and the extract, and whisk well.
+Add the eggs, vanilla extract, and the persimmon puree, then whisk well.

 Now, add the wet ingredients to the bowl containing the dry ingredients and, using a large rubber spatula, fold in the wet ingredients just until the mixture is smooth and no flour is visible.